Ivo-Balbaert/The_Way_to_Jai/book/11_Memory_allocations.md

 n1 := cast(*int) alloc(size_of(int));  // (2) - on heap
 defer free(n1);                        // (3)
 ```
 it returns a pointer to a series of contiguous bytes allocated on the heap.
+The cast is needed because `alloc` itself returns `*void`.

 `alloc` allocates memory on the _heap_, what is also called _dynamic allocation_.
 The 1st argument of `alloc` is the size in bytes of the amount of memory to allocate; here we allocate 8 bytes (which is the size of an int). `alloc` returns a (void) pointer to the first byte of the memory allocated, which forms a series of contiguous bytes (we'll discuss the 2nd Allocator argument later, see ??).
 Because we know n1 will point to an int, we can already cast to it with `cast(*int)`, so the compiler knows it too.
 Because the allocation is on the heap, we must free this memory ourself.
 This is done in line (3) with `free(n1`.
 Notice that we call it with the defer proc from the previous §.
 The result is that n1's 8 bytes memory will be freed at the closing } of the proc it is defined in, which marks the end of scope or lifetime for n1.